 Idli is a traditional staple breakfast in South India.
 For those who don’t know what Idli is, it can be described as steamed sourdough lentil cakes which are round.
-Because Idli is plain in taste, it is consumed with home-made peanut chutney, lentil soup or spice powder mixed in ghee or oil.
+Because Idli is plain in taste, it is consumed with home-made peanut chutney, most beloved sambar (lentil soup) or podi (spice powder) mixed in ghee or oil.
 This idli recipe is modified version to make it low in carbohydrates, high protein, high fiber.
 Which makes it excellent breakfast for modern low active lifestyle, diabetic patients, infants and seniors who have poor digestion and for those who need probiotics to get immunity.
 Making idli whole-grain and low-carb does not change the taste, rather they are more soft, fluffy for long time.
 Few more ways to make idli experience more nutritious is

 - Use whole-grain urad dal (Black gram lentils).
 This adds approx 30% fiber.

-- Make home-made de-skinned peanut chutney.
+- Make home-made peanut chutney made of peanuts with skin.
 This adds approx 20% fiber.

 - Consume home-made idli podi (spiced lentil powder) with ghee or healthy oils as olive oil, coconut oil or avocado oil.
 This adds healthy fats, omega-3 to your diet.